proGabby/Flutter_Riverpod_Projects/ex_1_app/README.md

-Using a state Notifier provider
+simple weather fetching functionality Using a futureprovider